Ana-Niko-byte/tag-track/README.md

 - Create a Google Sheet (database of sorts) with all tracked expenses so the user can refer back to them after logging.
 - Create an advice generator based on individual spending conditions.

+# User Stories
+- As a first time user, I want an intuitive and easy-to-understand UI.
+- As a first time user, I want clearly defined instructions to follow.
+- As a first time user, I want to receive instant feedback on my inputs, with the option to exit and restart if I make a mistake.
+- As a first time user, I want to see my expenses and my budget logged in one place, so I can make deductions myself.
+- As a user, I want to be able to log several expenses at once, in different categories, and get the total I spent in each.
+- As a user, I want to be able to visually tell when I have gone over my monthly budget.
+- As a user, I want to be able to keep a record of my expenses on a monthly basis, so that I can refer back to them at a later stage.

 # UX Goals
 As this project is backend-only, little can be done to make the UI attractive.
 However:
 - Create a clear terminal face incorporating spacing for maximum legibility comfort.